microsoft/vscode/test/smoke/README.md

 # VS Code Smoke Testing

+- Run `npm install`
-The following command is used to run the tests: `npm test -- --latest "path/to/binary"`.
+- Start the tests: `npm test -- --latest "path/to/binary"`.

 If you want to include 'Data Migration' area tests use  `npm test -- --latest path/to/binary --stable path/to/currentStable` respectively.